 F. Exceptions - Deadlines for the following reports may not be extended:

-(3) July 7 UTREx - final comprehensive update for prior year - Data, Assessment, and Accountability - effective on July 1, 2011;
+(a) July 7 UTREx - final comprehensive update for prior year;

 A. The USOE shall load operational data collections into the Data Warehouse as of the submission deadlines specified.